hekailiang/squirrel/README.md

     builder.externalTransition().from("D").to("A").on(TestEvent.toA);
     UntypedStateMachine fsm = builder.newStateMachine("A");
 	```
-	*@StateMachineParamters* is used to declare state machine generic parameter types.
-	*AbstractUntypedStateMachine* is the base class of any untyped state machine.
+	To build an UntypedStateMachine, user need to create an UntypedStateMachineBuilder through StateMachineBuilderFactory first.
+StateMachineBuilderFactory takes only one parameter which is type of state machine class to create UntypedStateMachineBuilder. *@StateMachineParamters* is used to declare state machine generic parameter types. *AbstractUntypedStateMachine* is the base class of any untyped state machine.

+* **Context Insensitive State Machine**
+TODO

 ### Advanced Feature
 * **Define Hierarchical State**